lydiazheng/Basic_Shell/README.md

 # Basic Shell
 ## Introduction
 This is a shell program that can implement some basic commands such as ls, cat, history, and exit.
-This is a school project for course Operating System.
+This is a school project for the Operating System course.
 It was designed to learn basic OS function call in C.

 ## How to run this program:
 1. type 'make'